Declaration on Corporate Governance

 Tasks

-The Audit and Corporate Governance Committee shall in particular perform all the duties incumbent upon an audit committee pursuant to section 107 paragraph 3 sentence 2 German Stock Corporation Act and the applicable rules of the U.S. Securities and Exchange Commission (SEC) and the New York Stock Exchange, or which it shall deal with pursuant to recommendation D.3 of the Code.
+The Audit and Corporate Governance Committee shall in particular perform all the duties incumbent upon an audit committee pursuant to section 107 paragraph 3 sentence 2 German Stock Corporation Act and the applicable rules of the U.S. Securities and Exchange Commission (SEC) and the New York Stock Exchange.
 In addition to other tasks, the Supervisory Board of the Company has delegated to the Audit and Corporate Governance Committee the responsibility for adopting resolutions on the approval of transactions with related parties in accordance with sections 111a et seqq. of the German Stock Corporation Act.
-In accordance with recommendation D.11 of the Code, the Audit and Corporate Governance Committee also regularly assesses the quality of the audit of the financial statements.
+The Audit and Corporate Governance Committee also regularly assesses the quality of the audit of the financial statements and in accordance with recommendation D.10 of the Code discusses with the auditor the audit risk assessment, the audit strategy and audit planning, and the audit results.

 Independence and financial expertise

 According to the Articles of Association of the Company, the Audit and Corporate Governance Committee shall consist of at least three and not more than five exclusively independent members who, in particular, are to meet the independence criteria pursuant to section 12 paragraph 2 sentence 3 of the Articles of Association as well as pursuant to the applicable rules of the New York Stock Exchange.
-In addition, pursuant to section 107 paragraph 4 of the German Stock Corporation Act in connection with section 100 paragraph 5 of the German Stock Corporation Act at least one member must have expertise in the field of accounting and at least one other member expertise in the field of auditing.
+In addition, pursuant to section 107 paragraph 4 of the German Stock Corporation Act in connection with section 100 paragraph 5 of the German Stock Corporation Act, at least one member must have expertise in the field of accounting and at least one other member expertise in the field of auditing.
+In accordance with recommendation D.3 of the Code, detailed information on the expertise of the members of the Audit and Corporate Governance Committee in the aforementioned areas is provided in the following:

 Diversity concept for governance bodies

-Fresenius Medical Care considers inclusion and diversity a strength of the company.
-A high degree of inclusion and diversity in the composition of the Management Board and Supervisory Board and the workforce is one of Fresenius Medical Care's core objectives and is in the interest of the Company because this creates an integrative working environment and lays the foundation for personal and corporate success.
+Fresenius Medical Care considers diversity, equity and inclusion a strength of the company.
+A high degree of diversity in the composition of the Management Board and Supervisory Board and the workforce is an important objective of Fresenius Medical Care and is in the interest of the Company because this creates an integrative working environment and lays the foundation for personal and corporate success.
 Diversity at Fresenius Medical Care is defined in a broad way, including – but not limited to – age, gender, nationality, cultural and ethnical origin, sexual orientation, disability, educational background, and work experience.
 The goal is the integration of differing perspectives and various aspects in the cooperation and decision-making in order to increase the understanding for the manifold requirements on a globally active company with heterogeneous groups of customers.
-Inclusion and diversity are an integral part of the Code of Ethics and Business Conduct at Fresenius Medical Care.
+Diversity, equity and inclusion are an integral part of the sustainability program of Fresenius Medical Care.

 The existing diversity concept for the composition of the Management Board of the General Partner and the Supervisory Board of the Company reflects this understanding and is part of the staffing processes.
 The individual qualification – this includes expertise as well as skills and experience – continues to be the core selection criterion for the proposals to the General Meeting for the election of new members to the Supervisory Board; diversity aspects are considered to ensure a comprehensive and balanced decision process.
 For preparation of any nomination proposal, the respective competent governance body or the competent committee, as the case may be, thoroughly evaluates the current composition of the body to be filled and carefully analyzes each potential candidate’s profile with regard to the diversity criteria.
 Thereby, the above-mentioned standard age limits for the Management Board of the General Partner and for the Supervisory Board of the Company and the profile of skills and expertise for the Supervisory Board are taken into account.